Key Associates

 Sheryle Bagwell, Sydney

-Sheryle Bagwell is one of Australia’s leading business journalists and broadcasters.
-She is a former columnist and former European Correspondent for the Australian Financial Review newspaper and has worked over the years for a variety of other leading media organizations.
+Sheryle Bagwell is one of Australia's leading business journalists and broadcasters.
+She is a former columnist and the former European Correspondent for the Australian Financial Review newspaper and has contributed over the years to a variety of other leading media organizations.
 She is the author of the critically acclaimed book about current affairs in France, entitled 'My French Connection'.
-Sheryle is currently Business Editor for ABC Radio National’s flagship morning programme.
+Sheryle is currently Business Editor for ABC Radio National's flagship morning programme.

 Caroline Falls, Sydney